 - Photochemistry of pharmaceuticals and pesticides in surface waters and engineered treatment systems

-- Using sediments to evaluate temporal trends of contaminants
+- Sampling water and sediments to evaluate spatial temporal trends of contaminants

 - Understanding the role of organic matter in indirect photolysis process